fzakaria/HypeScript/README.md

     NUMBER_OF_PAGES: Number of pages to scrape.
 For initial download you can set this number really high and later just cron job the script set to 1.

-    FOLDER: Set this to the folder you'd like to store the songs to.

 4. Launch the script `python hypeme.py`